lmoffereins/gravityforms-submit-once/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Limit Gravity Form forms to accept only one entry per user.
+Limit forms in Gravity Forms to accept only one entry per user.

 == Description ==

-This plugin introduces a Gravity Forms form setting to mark it to accept only one entry per user.
+This plugin introduces a form setting in Gravity Forms to mark a form to accept only one entry per user.

 == Changelog ==